 There's no set guideline, but since the amino acids in protein are the building blocks of muscle, if you're exercising a lot, then you could eat up to 1.5 grams for every pound of bodyweight.
 If you're fairly active, make it between 1 to 1.2 grams; if you're inactive, aim for 0.8 grams per pound.

-You know your own body, and whether it feels good on higher carbs or more good fats, it's a bit of trial and error to start with.
+You know your own body, and whether it feels good on higher carbs or more good fats takes a bit of trial and error.
 But the key is to really start listening to your body.
 Remember to load up on plenty of fresh vegetables and some fruits (which are all mostly carbs), and I promise you'll be less hungry and less likely to snack.